aksommerville/egg-202405/README.md

 - [ ] Do I need to forbid rendering from a texture onto itself?
 My heart says yes, but we're not forbidding it yet.
 - [ ] Mouse coords when softrender in play.
 Will require a new hostio_video hook i think.
 - [ ] Res type, event type, etc symbols where Javascript can reach them.
 I don't want to expose them out of the runtime, tho that is an option.
-- [x] `eggrom -t` shows empty resources, make it skip them.
 - [ ] Really need a "get string resource" helper for the JS API, that returns strings.
-- [x] Write test plan for new runtime ports.
-When I make the Mac and Windows ports, I want a checklist to run down.
 - [ ] Web storage: We're dumping keys willy-nilly in localStorage.
 Wiser to pack them into one object, with a game-specific key.
 - - It is likely that we'll have domains serving multiple games, we need some measure of isolation for them.
 - [ ] One can freely append garbage to ROM files, and that's by design, for future expansion.